 It’s normal for everyone going for an interview to show that they are well paid there.
 Sometimes they go overboard.
 By indicating a figure that is well beyond the level, will definitely bring it out one day.
 To boost your future pay, don’t overstate your present salary.
 Being honest to some extent is required to get your job.
 Besides, you would need to be reasonable also keeping in mind the market trend.
 As there is competition wherein more skilled personnel are out there, you need to understand that not always salary would determine the post.
 Sometimes a person’s honesty and openness would land them with what they request for.

 17. Indicate clearly:

-Normally, job seeker who is more into looking at the details of the job and interested in pursuing further in their life would not pay much heed to the salary or perks.
-Such people could easily get the issue closed when they say that salary is not a main criteria.
+Normally, a job seeker who is more into looking at the details of the job and interested in pursuing further in their life would not pay much heed to the salary or perks.
+Such people could easily get the issue closed when they say that salary is not the main criterion.
 You would need to indicate this at the mid of the session if you are more interested in the job rather than the perks.

 18. Facing challenges:

 Sometimes jobs are more interesting when you have challenges to take up.
 In such cases, you would not be very much particular about the salary offered or compensation range.
 Of course, it would matter when you are not duly compensated.
 But make them to understand that you have been through challenges and looking forward to working in taking up such assignments.
 Also, it is advisable not to settle for what they offer.

 Instead, as said before, do some research and come to know what the offer terms for each type of category are.
 Keeping that range in mind, proceed with the interview session and come to terms with the interviewer with what they have to offer.
 Or you could find out from other resources of the company about the pay scales for various positions.
 This would help you to make out the pay scale.